-The 2018 Summit for Recycling coordinated twelve round tables that each focused on a specific aspect of recycling.
+The 2018 Summit for Recycling, June 3-5, coordinated twelve round tables that each focused on a specific aspect of recycling.
 CAFR uses round tables as a method to convene stakeholders on regional and topical issues for the purpose of advancing infrastructure, end markets and state and local policies in waste reduction, recovery and diversion.

 Round tables are the first step in establishing action groups that take on tangible, actionable and measurable projects over the course of a 12-month period.

-Summaries of outcomes from the twelve Summit round tables are below.
+Status updates of from the twelve Summit round table action groups are below.
 View notes from the round tables

 2018 SUMMIT FOR RECYCLING